Fnac: Belgium

 Fnac operates thirteen stores in Belgium, located in Aalst, Antwerp (two stores, including one in the outskirts of Wijnegem), Bruges, Brussels (three stores), Charleroi, Ghent, Hasselt, Leuven, Louvain-La-Neuve and Liège.

 Brazil

-At the height of its popularity in Brazil, there were twelve Fnac stores operating simultaneously in several Brazilian cities.
+At the height of its popularity in Brazil, there were twelve Fnac stores.
 In July 2017, all Fnac operations in Brazil were transferred to Livraria Cultura.
 In October 2018, all shops were closed and online operations ceased.

+Italy

+Fnac operated several stores in Italy since 2000 in cities like Bologna, Milan, and Rome.
+In 2014, they all closed and their ownership was transferred to Orlando Italy fund.

 Luxembourg

-Fnac operates as a franchise within the Grand Duchy of Luxembourg, it's webstore operates through the Belgian platform.
+Fnac operates as a franchise within the Grand Duchy of Luxembourg, its webstore operates through the Belgian platform.

 Monaco

 Fnac operates a single store in Monaco, in the Métropole shopping centre.

 Morocco

 In 2011, Fnac opened its first store in Africa, located in Morocco Mall in Casablanca, Morocco.
 In 2017, Fnac opened their second store in Morocco, located in Ibn Batouta Mall in Tangier.
 In 2018, they opened Fnac Anfa located in the city centre of Casablanca.